Arosa hotel tries to limit ‘anti-Semitism’ damage

 A hotel in the Swiss mountain resort of Arosa is trying to minimise the fall-out caused when it posted a sign telling Jewish guests to shower when using the swimming pool.
 The hotel and the local tourism board is talking of an unfortunate mistake; Jewish organisations have cried anti-Semitism.

-The sign posted at the self-catering Aparthaus Paradiesexternal link hotel in canton Graubünden, of which some suites are permanent homes, read: “To our Jewish guests, women, men and children, please take a shower before you go swimming and although [sic] after swimming.
+The sign posted at the self-catering Aparthaus Paradiesexternal link hotel in canton Graubünden, where some suites are permanent homes, read: “To our Jewish guests, women, men and children, please take a shower before you go swimming and although [sic] after swimming.
 If you break the rules, I’m forced to cloes [sic] the pool for you.”

 It has made the rounds on social media.